Vyral/base-template/_posts/2019-08-15-a-physical-office-isnt-necessary-for-your-success-but-itll-help.md

 The bottom line is this: **If you can find a real estate company that maximizes the potential of cyberspace and has a brick-and-mortar office and all the resources that entails, you’ll get the best of both worlds.** You’ll be able to maximize your career opportunities and income potential as a real estate professional.&nbsp;

-I specialize in taking agents to the next level, so if you have any questions about this topic or you have any other needs I can assist you with, just give em a call or send me an email.
+I specialize in taking agents to the next level, so if you have any questions about this topic or you have any other needs I can assist you with, just give me a call or send me an email.
 I’d love to hear from you.&nbsp;